insidemordecai/website/content/posts/202212-how-i-created-my-site/index.md

 draft: false
 ---

 If you are like me, then you've probably wanted to create a personal site but the available options were either expensive or simply not good enough.
-That was until I learned of static site generators and their simplicity.
-This blog you are viewing is made using Hugo and hosted on GitHub.
+That was until I learnt of static site generators and their simplicity.
+This blog you are reading is made using Hugo and hosted on GitHub.

 <!--more-->